Sabita Devi: 1940s

+Production and entrepreneurship

 Sajani (1940) was one of the first "socially relevant film(s)" that Badami made for Sudama pictures.
 It starred Sabita with Prithviraj Kapoor and Snehprabha Pradhan.
 Chingari (1940) a romantic melodrama from Sudama Productions with director Sarvottam Badami and co-starred Prithviraj Kapoor.
 The film was highly recommended by Baburao Patel editor of Filmindia as a contender for 1940 Award of the Film Journalists' Association Of India.

 Bambai Ki Sair also called Holiday in Bombay (1941) was directed by Badami for Sudama Productions and co-starred Shobhana Samarth and Arun.
 The film was reportedly "creating new box-office records at the Imperial Cinema when it was released".

 In 1947, she starred in Sarai Ke Bahar also known as Inquilab which is stated to be the only film directed by the famous Urdu writer Krishan Chander.
 It had lyrics by Niaz Haider and Vishwamitter Adil, with music by D. C. Dutt.

+Personal life

+In 1951, she married chemist David Trefor Lewis in Bombay and moved to the United Kingdom, where she spent the remainder of her life.
+She adopted david's son from his previous marriage.

+Death

+Sabita Devi died on 31 December 1998 in Beeston, Nottingham, England.
+She was cremated on 6 January 1999.